KhaiHuy123/analytics-processing-pipeline/README.md

     Note that since DuckDB is an embedded database, all data will be deleted after loading and logging.

-- Data Transfer to Postgres:
+- Data Transfer to PostgreSQL:

-    Download data from MinIO to the local machine as CSV files in preparation for loading into Postgres.
+    Download data from MinIO to the local machine as CSV files in preparation for loading into PostgreSQL.

     Automatically generate DML statements, including primary keys, foreign keys, and indexes (if applicable).

 - DBT Execution:

-    Execute the DBT pipeline after data has been loaded into Postgres.
+    Execute the DBT pipeline after data has been loaded into PostgreSQL.

     After this step, all data information will be aggregated and stored as files on the local machine.